The Best Museums In NYC

 The Guggenheim Museum

-The Guggenheim Museum is worth visiting for the collection as well as for the actual building, which was designed by Frank Lloyd Wright, and is a real work of art, both on the outside and on the inside.
-Opened in 1959, the Guggenheim hosts exhibits that change on a regular basis, so check the museum site to see what’s on.
+The Guggenheim Museum is worth visiting for the collection and the actual building, designed by Frank Lloyd Wright, and is a real work of art, both on the outside and inside.

 museums in NYC

-The MET is a must see
+The MET is a must-see

 Neue Galerie